Kin-Zhang/oblam_pgo/README.md

 cmake .. && make -j$(nproc)
 sudo make install
 ```

-The code was edited on VS Code with [#region folding add-on](https://marketplace.visualstudio.com/items?itemName=maptz.regionfolder) for tidier view.

 ## Build
 Please install all dependencies first.
 Afterwards, create a ros workspace, clone the package to the workspace, and build by `catkin build` or `catkin_make`, for e.g.: